Vellore Fort: Part of Vijayanagara Empire

-Vellore Fort was built by Chinna Bommi Yadhav Nayak and Thimma Yadhav Nayak, subordinate chieftains under emperor Sadasiva Raya of the Vijayanagara Empire in the year 1566 CE.
+Vellore fort was built by Aravidu Dynasty in the year 1566 CE.
 The Fort gained strategic prominence following the re-establishment of Vijayanagara rule with Chandragiri as their 4th capital after the Battle of Talikota.
 The Aravidu Dynasty that held the title of Rayas in 17th century resided in this fort, using it as a base in the battle of Toppur in the 1620s.
 This major battle took place for the claiming of the Raya title between two factions of the Raya family.
 Each faction included their respective subordinates: the Nayaks of Tanjore, the Gingee and the Madurai taking sides to suit their interests.

 The Rayas also had long-running battles with their longtime rivals, the Turko-Persian Bijapur Sultans, and with their subordinates in the Nayaks of Madurai and the Gingee over non-remittance of annual tributes.
 In the 1640s, during the reign of Sriranga Raya III, the fort was briefly captured by the Bijapur army, but was eventually recaptured with the help of the Nayaks of Tanjore.

 During Emperor Sriranga Raya's reign in 1614 CE, a coup broke out within the royal family and the reigning Emperor Sriranga Raya and his royal family were murdered by the rival factions of the royal family, with the younger son Rama Deva Raya of the emperor smuggled out from the fort by supporting factions of the emperor.
 These events led to the Battle of Toppur in 1616, one of the largest Southern Indian wars of the century.

 In 1639 CE, Francis Day of the East India Company obtained a small strip of land in the Coromandel Coast from the Nayakas of the Vellore-Chandragiri regions to do trading, which is in present-day Chennai.